jlumpe/jlumpe-gambit-lab-nb/experiments/210902-mash-Escherichia-genomes/readme.md

 * ACTCTTG

+## Scripts

+### archive.sh

+Adds a few files in the ignored `tmp/` directory to version control.

 ## Output

 * `data/intermediate/210902-mash-Escherichia-genomes/`
   * `210902-get-genomes/`
     * `genomes.csv` - Table of genomes from NCBI assembly database to be used in this experiment.
+	  NOTE: moved this afterwards to `data/external/ondov2016/Escherichia`
   * `210902-mash-distances/`
     * `mash-distances.h5` - HDF5 file containing pairwise Mash distances for all genomes for
       multiple parameter combinations.